 The next morning we got up early and headed to the train station because we decided to take a quick trip to Dresden on the way back to Prague.
 Going to Dresden was a great decision and was such a charming city with so much old and beautiful architecture.
 It looked very medieval.
 Shortly after checking into our hotel we found a little place for lunch and both ordered DELICIOUS schnitzel and of course, beer.
 I opted for the raspberry beer and I’m still dreaming about it.
 Our hotel was in a perfect location, within walking distance to absolutely everything.
 We walked around the cobblestone streets until we found the castle, a few churches, statues, and the Zwinger which was a very beautiful building with gardens, galleries, and fountains.
 Spending a day and a half in Dresden was the perfect time I thought to explore this city.
 We were able to do everything we wanted and there wasn’t really anything we missed out on.
 If I lived in Prague full time I would be taking day trips to Dresden all the time just because I loved it so much and its only a two hour train ride away.
 Sunday morning we got up and went to breakfast.
 Other people were drinking alcohol so we didn’t feel so bad ordering drinks ourselves.
 Jake got a beer and I opted for some sort of coffee/hot chocolate drink that had some alcohol in it but I could not understand the German menu.
 I DO NOT RECOMMEND.
 I still to this day have no idea what was in that drink but all I could taste was literal rubbing alcohol.
 Next time I think I will just stick to an orange juice :-).
 We walked around and took some pictures after breakfast before heading back to the hotel, collecting out stuff, and then got a cab to the train station to get on our train to PRAGUE!!!!!!

-Post coming very soon about our week in Prague together because it was so so SO fun!!!!
+Post coming very soon about our week in Prague together because it was so so SO fun and literally one of the best weeks of my life!!!!